kareemeng/postgresql_restful_api/README.md

 -   Current Order by user (args: user id)[token required] :GET /orders/userOrders/:id
 -   Completed Orders by user GET /orders/completeduserOrders/:id

-the scripts as shown below
+# the scripts as shown below

-1-"testdb" : to begin testing using the test database 2-"lint" :to use linter
+-   "testdb" : to begin testing using the test database
+-   "lint" :to use linter
-3-"prettier" : to use the prettier
+-   "prettier" : to use the prettier
-4-"start" : to start the app using nodemon 5-"down:test" :drop all tables in test database
+-   "start" : to start the app using nodemon
+-   "down:test" :drop all tables in test database